WordPress/openverse/documentation/projects/proposals/document_all_media_properties/20240313-implementation_plan_document_media_properties_api.md

 ## Alternatives

 The approach for the catalog uses SQL files.
-Unlike that, we will be using Django's introspection capabilities are quite powerful and allow for document generation from the models themselves.
+Unlike that, we will be using Django's introspection capabilities which are quite powerful and allow for document generation from the models themselves.
 With Django's migration system, we can trust that the output of the introspection will be synced to the state of the database.

 The approach for the catalog uses a `media_props.md` file for additional notes.
 Unlike that we will be documenting notes inside the model docstrings because it